Dr. Sears Guide to Treating Burns

 As you are fixing your hair in the morning, you set the curling iron down on the counter.
-Your one-year-old has been watching you, fascinated with this strange object.
+Your one-year-old has been watching you, fascinated by this strange object.
 You turn your back for a second, and he eagerly grabs onto the hot iron.This is a very common situation that happens to even the most careful and watchful parents.
 Below is the Dr. Sears guide to treating burns.

-- The very first step is to stop the heat.
-Do this by submerging the burned area in cold water as fast as you can.
-If the burn is on a part of the body that you cannot submerge, then immediately pour cold water over the area several times or rinse the area under a faucet or shower.
+- Do this by submerging the burned area in cold water as fast as you can.
+If the burn is on the part of the body, you cannot submerge, then immediately pour cold water over the area several times or rinse the area under a faucet or shower.
 Remove any clothing that is covering the area, then pour some more water over the burn.
 Be careful not to pull a still-hot shirt over the head as this may burn the face.
 Getting cold water onto the area as fast as possible is the single most important factor in minimizing the burn damage.

-- Do not use ice.
-This can cause cold damage to the skin, which may make the burn worse.
+- This can cause cold damage to the skin, which may make the burn worse.

-- The next step is to continue the cold water for at least 20 minutes.
-Submerging the burn is best, but if you cannot, then either run it under cold water or apply cold water-soaked washcloths repeatedly.
+- Submerging is best when treating burns, but if you cannot, run it under cold water or apply cold water-soaked washcloths repeatedly.

 - Do not put any butter, grease, or powder on the burn.

-- Your child might kick and scream while you’re holding the burn area under water.
+- Your child might kick and scream while you’re holding the burn area underwater.
 You will have to restrain and reassure them.
 It’s much better to have a child cry for 20 minutes than to have a worsened burn.

 - Calm yourself and your child.